 Student Loan Financing Options

-Many Adler University students find it necessary to take out loans to finance all or a portion of their costs.
+Many Adler University students elect to borrow student loans to finance all or a portion of their costs.
 The Office of Financial Aid strongly encourages those who qualify to explore U.S. federal student loan options first.
 Federal student loans that a student took out prior to enrolling with Adler University are eligible for in-school deferment as long as the student maintains at least half-time enrollment.

-The Federal Direct Stafford Loan is the basic component of a student’s financial aid award package.
+The Federal Direct Unsubsidized Loan is the basic component of a student’s financial aid award offer.
 A student must be enrolled at least half-time to be eligible for federal loans.
-Interest rates on these loans are fixed, and there are several repayment plans available.
-Direct Unsubsidized Loans are not need-based, and are available to degree and certificate students at all academic levels.
+The interest rate on the Unsubsidized loan is fixed annually; a fee is assessed by the government when the loan is disbursed.
+There are several repayment plans available.
+Direct Unsubsidized Loans are not need-based and are available to degree and certificate students at all academic levels.
 The amount awarded for the year cannot exceed the annual loan limit and is based on the student’s academic level and/or program.

-To qualify for a Federal Direct Stafford Loan, a student must:
+To qualify for a Federal Direct Unsubsidized Loan, a student must:

-- Maximum Annual and Aggregate Loan Amounts Students are held to annual and lifetime aggregate maximums for Federal Direct Stafford Loans.
+Students are held to annual and lifetime aggregate maximums for Federal Direct Unsubsidized Loans.
 These amounts are based on a student’s academic level and/or program.

 |Program||Annual Loan Limit||Lifetime Aggregate Loan Limit|